yukikitayama/docker/compose.md

 `docker compose up` sets up volumes, networks and start all containers

+If a project has `Dockerfile` and `docker-compose.yml`, we should do `git clone github.com/repo` and `docker compose up`

+## Cleanup

 `docker compose down` stops all containers and removes containers, volumes and networks.

-If a project has `Dockerfile` and `docker-compose.yml`, we should do `git clone github.com/repo` and `docker compose up`
+`docker compose down -v` removes volumes as well.
+Be default, Docker protests volumes.

+## Build

+`docker compose down --rmi local` deletes images too

+`build context` in a compose file is meant to specify where the Dockerfile of the image is supposed to build from.